-The main goal of model-based development is to produce high-quality soft-ware at acceptable cost.
-While high software quality can be achieved even now-as demonstrated by avionics software-, cost and development time are usually forbidding.
+The main goal of model-based development is to produce high-quality software at acceptable cost.
+While high software quality can be achieved even now as demonstrated by avionics software-, cost and development time are usually forbidding.
 Model-based development aims at improving not only the product, but also the process that leads to the product, making high-quality software development more affordable.
+In particular, it aims increasing the efficiency of the development not only of single products but of related product families.